 The purpose of this callback is to allow the Module to register for an asynchronous notification that a resource needed by the Module’s Open callback has appeared in the system.
 When the registered callback happens, the Module must call DMF_ModuleNotificationOpen() to tell DMF to call the Module’s Open callback.

+Parameters